mediocregopher/blog.mediocregopher.com/_posts/2013-4-9-erlang-tcp-socket-pull-pattern.md

+---
+layout: post
-# Erlang, tcp sockets, and active true
+title: "Erlang, tcp sockets, and active true"
+categories:
+- erlang
+---

 If you don't know erlang then [you're missing out][0].
 If you do know erlang, you've probably at some point done something with tcp sockets.
 Erlang's highly